-Q. What should I do if I suspect I have the virus?
+Q. What should a pregnant woman do if she suspects she has the virus?

-Please contact by telephoning your healthcare provider and asking for guidance as they know your medical history and can best advise you regarding testing, self-isolation and management of the potential infection.
+Please telephone your healthcare provider and ask for guidance as they know your medical history and can best advise you regarding testing, self-isolation and management of the potential infection.